Avesta03/friends/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+## All Notes Go Here

+If you want to make a page manually instead of using Rails generator (rails g) you need three things:
+1. Page itself
+2. Controller
+3. Route

-Things you may want to cover:
+- <%= %> if you want it to output onto the screen
+- <% %> if you don't (like, for loops or if/else statements)

+<%= render "form", friend: @friend %>
+- Calls form partial.

-* Ruby version
+* Ruby Version:

-* System dependencies
+* System Dependencies

 * Configuration

-* Database creation
+* Database Creation

-* Database initialization
+* Database Initialisation

-* How to run the test suite
+* How To Run The Test Suite

-* Services (job queues, cache servers, search engines, etc.)
+* Services (Job Queues, Cache Servers, Search Engines, etc.)

-* Deployment instructions
+* Deployment Instructions

-* ...